 This project will be administered by paid staff, volunteer staff, and participating counseling professionals, with supervision by administrative and command staff of the Killeen Police Department and the City of Killeen.
 At this time, the Killeen Police Department employs a crime victim liaison with regard to the application of victim services.
-The current crime victim liaison has 13 years of Human Services experience and has been employed with the Killeen Police Department for approximately one year providing victim services in a law enforcement setting.
-There is no other paid staff member within the City of Killeen Police Department or the City of Killeen dedicated to victim services.
-This project will allow greater capacity and capability of connecting with victims of crime and it will allow victims that were once excluded from receiving certain services to access those services with little to no waiting period and very few restrictions.
-The addition of a paid staff member, the victim services clerk, will ensure that the program continues to function efficiently and in a timely manner in an effort to connect with as many victims as possible.
-By recruiting local counseling service providers, including, but not limited to licensed professional counselors, licensed medical/clinical social workers, psychiatrists, psychologists, and trauma counselors, to participate in the program, the project will ensure that all victims will have access to crisis counseling/therapeutic sessions in a timely manner with no cost to the victim.
+The current crime victim liaison has 13 years of Human Services experience and has been employed with the Killeen Police Department for approximately two years providing victim services in a law enforcement setting.
+With the use of our current VOCA Grant funding, we were able to hire a Victim Services Clerk through the program on November 08, 2021 because of the need within the City of Killeen's Police Department to provide victim services.
+The continuation of the victim services clerk position within the project will allow greater capacity and capability of connecting with victims of crime and it will allow more victims to access those services with little to no waiting period and very few restrictions.
+By continuing to have this additional paid staff member (victim services clerk), we will ensure that the program continues to function efficiently and in a timely manner in an effort to connect with as many victims as possible.
+By recruiting local counseling service providers, including, but not limited to licensed professional counselors, licensed medical/clinical social workers, psychiatrists, psychologists, and trauma counselors, to participate in the program, the project will ensure that victims will have access to crisis counseling/therapeutic sessions in a timely manner with no cost to the victim.
 The training and continuing education that the crisis assistance program staff will receive as a result of this funding will ensure that victims are provided with the most current and efficient services in a timely manner.
-The project will promote the continued collaboration with local victim service-related organizations, agencies, and programs such as Families in Crisis Safe Shelter for domestic violence and sexual assault victims, Aware Central Texas-Family Violence Unit, the Sexual Assault Response Team at Baylor Scott and White Hospital, and Common Thread, a project of BCFS Health and Human Services.
-These collaborations will continue in an effort to provide a continuum of care for victims of family violence, sexual assault, and human trafficking.
+The project will promote the continued collaboration with local victim service-related organizations, agencies, and programs such as Families in Crisis Safe Shelter for domestic violence and sexual assault victims, Aware Central Texas-Family Violence Unit, the Sexual Assault Response Team at Baylor Scott and White Hospital, the Bell County District Attorney's Office, The Bell County Attorney's Office, The Office of the Attorney General, Central Counties for MHMR Services, Ft.
+Hood Family Advocacy Center, MCH Family Outreach, Lone Star Legal Aid, and Common Thread, a project of BCFS Health and Human Services.
+These collaborations will continue in an effort to provide a continuum of care for victims of violent crimes, family violence, sexual assault, and human trafficking.